march-7th-mini/TriliumNext-Guide-docs-zh/README_EN.md

 ### Two-phase translation

 1. **Initialization (`--init`)**: builds the tree, batch-translates titles, generates stable new IDs (`_zh_xxx`) and writes attributes.
 Bodies are still English at this stage — review the skeleton first.
 2. **Body translation**: incremental; already-translated files are skipped by hash, so interrupted runs can simply be re-triggered.
+Each successful translation also records the output file hash (`output_hash`); on the next run, the on-disk translation is verified against this hash to prevent state/output mismatch.

 > Why skeleton first?
 Titles and IDs are fixed and persisted first, so internal links in the bodies resolve stably to the Chinese notes; the skeleton PR also lets you review the structure before translating the bodies.